2021 Autumn Colours Spectacular Tour of Japan

 Day 14: Arashiyama

 For lunch, you sample Kyoto’s traditional tofu cuisine, a local specialty which has its roots in Kyoto’s Buddhist vegetarian past.
-The chance to experience the dreamlike beauty of Kyoto’s mountains glowing in autumn colour is a real highlight of the day.
 You return to Kyoto to enjoy the evening at your leisure.

 At our farewell dinner at a shabu shabu restaurant serving wagyu beef, we have a maiko (apprentice geisha) join us for a private performance.
 You have the unique opportunity to engage with her in person and learn more about this centuries-old art form and the life of a modern-day geisha.